Stock market today: Wall Street heads towards the finish line of another winning week - ExBulletin

 NEW YORK (AP) U.S. stocks closed out another winning week Friday.

 The S&P 500 rose 8.60 points, or 0.2%, to 5,222.68 to complete a third straight winning week after a mostly miserable April.
-He was poised for a bigger gain in the morning, but that all but disappeared following a discouraging report on American consumer sentiment.
+It was poised for a bigger gain in the morning, but that all but disappeared following a discouraging report on U.S. consumer confidence.

 The Dow Jones Industrial Average gained 125.08 points, or 0.3%, to 39,512.84, and the Nasdaq composite edged down 5.40, or less than 0.1%, to 16,340.87.